 Hormones are the first messengers that trigger the various biological and physiological processes inside the body.
-Among the various types of hormones, steroid hormones are important because of their hydrophobic in nature.
-The main precursor of the steroid hormones is cholesterol that is why they are hydrophobic in nature and can pass through the cell membrane.
-Steroid hormones can also regulate gene expression involving the nuclear receptors.
+Among the various types of hormones, steroid hormones are important because of their hydrophobic nature.
+The main precursor of the steroid hormones is the cholesterol that is why they are hydrophobic in nature and can pass through the cell membrane.
+Steroid hormones can also regulate gene expression involving nuclear receptors.

 20-hydroxyecdysone or 20E is a steroid hormone that is found in both insects and plants.
-In insect, dietary cholesterol is first converted to ecdysone in the prothoratic gland.
+In insects, dietary cholesterol is first converted to ecdysone in the prothoratic gland.
 Ecdysone is then converted to 20E, a hydrophobic steroid hormone that can easily pass through the cell membrane and nuclear membrane.
 Inside the nucleus, it interacts with the nuclear ecdysone receptor (EcR) to initiate the expression of the target genes.

 Interaction of 20E with EcR promotes binding of EcR to the ultraspiracle (USP) to form a heterodimer (EcR/USP, a transcription complex).
 Thus formed transcription complex binds to the ecdysone response element (EcRE) to promote expression of the hormone receptor 3 (HR3).
 HR3 is a delayed-early gene that is involved in insect development and morphogenesis.
 This is the genomic pathway that I just mentioned.